 For families to receive a spot at a childcare facility, the state of Berlin issues childcare vouchers.
-When the family applies for a voucher, the state decides how much care is needed (hours per day) and what the cost to the parents will be.
+When the family applies for a voucher, the state decides how much care is needed (from 01.01.2018 on there is no justification needed for an applied care time for up to 7 hours a day) and what the cost to the parents will be.
 This depends on factors such as the parents' employment situation, commute times, and income.
 The application is submitted to the youth welfare office (Jugendamt) in the district where the family lives.
 The voucher regarding the amount of care itself can be redeemed at any of the approximately 1,800 facilities financed by the state of Berlin provided that the desired facility has space available.

 An event called "Students with Children" is held every winter semester to provide information on attendance obligations, organizing and financing a study program, childcare vouchers and allocation of childcare placements.